mieweb/docs/content/features/encounters/dictation-and-transcription/speechmike-dictation-instructions.md

 **# - End dictation and get a menu to upload and set priority**

-*** - In listen mode; will play next dictation for found patient.
-All other keys will start a new search90 for dictation.**
+* <strong>In listen mode; will play next dictation for found patient.
+All other keys will start a new search90 for dictation.</strong>

 ## Using the SpeechMike to Dictate